 Don’t be alarmed as the entire picture disappears with your filter, you’ll see the magic as you set the blend mode of the layer to Overlay.

-No after treatment can replace the effect in the camera, but PSP achieved the effect that would have required two filters and perhaps several exposures to succeed, and of course, you can experiment with different combinations that may not exist or be in your camera bag.
+No - because no after treatment can replace the effect in the camera, but PSP achieved the effect that would have required two filters and perhaps several exposures to succeed, and of course, you can experiment with different combinations that may not exist or be in your camera bag.

 On that photo, I think the result scored, since all who have seen it don’t see it as intrusive or even know that it was achieved artificially.